 Deborah Holt interviewed education manager Kate Shaner about the education and rehabilitation facility for conserving birds and prey.
 Located within Latta Nature Preserve, eagles, falcons, ospreys, owls, hawks, and vultures are among the birds of prey at the Carolina Raptor Center.
 A self-guided walk on the Nature Trail takes you to the outdoor aviaries, which host over 30 different species of live birds of prey.

-Be sure to tune in on Thursday, October 5th, at 9 p.m. to watch our feature on NC Weekend to kick off the 21st season.
+Be sure to tune in on Thursday, October 5th, at 9 p.m. on PBS NC to watch our feature on NC Weekend to kick off the 21st season.
 This episode will be double in length than the traditional NC Weekend episode, usually spanning 4 minutes.
-Our episode will be in the range of 9-14 minutes.
+Our episode will be a total of 26 minutes.
+The episode will also include a Year of the Trail segment featuring the Town of Cornelius’ Emerald Necklace greenway trail network (watch on YouTube).
 If you haven't yet, take the time to plan and visit some of Lake Norman's popular spots featured in the episode and make sure to share with us on social media @visitlakenorman!